 Yahoo DFS implements a budget or salary cap of $200 to fill your roster for all of the contests that we’ve come across.

-Yahoo DFS Review of Platform / App UI & UX
+Yahoo Fantasy Review of Platform / App UI & UX

 Again, when it comes to features, functionality, and speed, Yahoo is completely overlooked.